sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 * click on browse HDFS select folder path where you want to save final output
 * SAVE MODE block gives you flexibility of append, overwrite etc
-* Select your header preference as true or false
+* Set header preference as true or false
 * PARTITION section gives you flexibility to select columns which you want to save